 Since his teens Iain has played in many musical formations and projects such as Gaelic Drama, Contemporary Dance, Radio and Television.
 A graduate from the RSAMD BA Trad Music course, Iain is now the principle tutor at the School of Excellence in Traditional Music and does regular teaching stints at Feisean and the Irish World Music Centre.

-Much in demand as a session player he is equally at home playing for dances,ceilidhs and accompanying singers having worked most recently with Kathleen MacInnes and Margaret Stewart.
+Much in demand as a session player he is equally at home playing for dances, ceilidhs as accompanying singers, having worked most recently with Kathleen MacInnes and Margaret Stewart.
 In the past he has also stood in for the great Aly Bain of "Boys of the Lough.

-Iain’s other commitments are with the trio, Union Hill (Duncan Chisholm + Marc Clement), the Glenfinnan Ceilidh band and also in a duo with Iain MacDonald (ex Battlefield Band/ Ossian).
-It was from this duo that the now seminal album “First Harvest” emerged described in the Scotsman paper as the “best traditional album of Scottish Music to emerge in a decade from two of the foremost instrumentalists in the country.”
+Iain’s current performing commitments are with the Glenfinnan Ceilidh band and also in a duo with Iain MacDonald (ex Battlefield Band/ Ossian).
+It was from this duo that the now seminal album “First Harvest” emerged, described in the Scotsman paper as the “best traditional album of Scottish Music to emerge in a decade from two of the foremost instrumentalists in the country.”

 “Iain MacFarlane's exquisitely lyrical, west coast accent, produced a typical heart-in-the-mouth set….with his superb technique and mellifluous tone.”